shaneelu/Team15ECE3400.github.io/Milestones/Milestone2/Milestone2report.md

 ```
 >Figure 7.
 Left wall detected LED code.
 This segment replaces the if(abs(test_dist)<=15) block in Figure 6.

 You can see this in action in this [video](https://youtu.be/2miRjfxZEqo).
+Pay attention to the LED.
+It flashes 3 times for left wall detected, 2 times for right wall detected, and 1 time for wall in front detected.

 ## Optics - Software to Read Treasures